andreasschenkel/moodle-unilabeltype_imageboard/README.md

 2023092700:

-- better support of xaxis and yaxis in helpergrid
+- "better support of xaxis and yaxis in helpergrid
 - changes in form: grouping xposition and yposition
-- changes in form: grouping width and height
+- changes in form: grouping width and height"

 2023092501: